ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Objectives

-Elicit end-users needs related to the ONNX format, i.e., What are the activities using ONNX models?, What are the evidences required by certification authorities that involve the ONNX model[^1]?, How do the ONNX model impact these activities?
+Elicit end users' needs related to the ONNX format, i.e., What are the activities using ONNX models?, What are the evidences required by certification authorities that involve the ONNX model?, How do the ONNX model impact these activities?

-#### Rationale {#rationales .unnumbered}
+#### Rationale

-Clarify the expectation of the end-users.
+The definition of the scope of the safety-related profile (SR profile) and the end users' needs within that scope set the frame for the SR profile development.

 #### Activity overview

-First define the scope of the safety-related profile (SR profile) in terms operators and constructs, from use cases coming from the various industrial domains.
+First define the scope of the safety-related profile in terms operators and constructs, from use cases coming from the various industrial domains.
 Then describe the needs per domain and consolidate them for the whole SR profile.